zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

     ?>

 ### pane
-The name of the pane that the axis should be rendered in.
+The name of the pane that the value axis should be rendered in.
 The axis will be rendered in the first (default) pane if not set.

 #### Returns